Learning to Optimize by Differentiable Programming: Differentiable Programming

 \subsubsection{PyEPO}

-PyEPO, introduced by Tang and Khalil \cite{tang2024pyepo}, is a unified PyTorch-based framework for end-to-end predict-then-optimize learning in linear and integer programming.
+Introduced by the work in \cite{tang2024pyepo}, PyEPO is a unified PyTorch-based framework for end-to-end predict-then-optimize learning in linear and integer programming.
 Classical two-stage pipelines train a predictive model by minimizing a statistical loss before solving a downstream optimization problem, whereas PyEPO integrates the optimizer directly into the computational graph and exposes decision-aware gradients to upstream predictors.
 To support this capability, the framework consolidates several influential families of surrogate-gradient and perturbation-based techniques, including SPO+, differentiable black-box solvers, differentiable perturbed optimizers, and perturbed Fenchel–Young losses.
 These approaches approximate or smooth the inherently non-differentiable mapping from objective coefficients to optimal decisions, enabling optimization-aware training even in discrete or polyhedral decision spaces.
-PyEPO further provides high-level interfaces to commercial LP and MIP solvers such as Gurobi and COPT, supports batched forward and backward evaluations, and standardizes benchmark tasks including shortest-path, knapsack, and traveling-salesperson problems.
-By systematizing a broad class of differentiable decision-focused learning methods within a modern automatic differentiation framework, PyEPO serves as a comprehensive experimental platform that demonstrates the practical value of differentiable programming for large-scale decision-making and combinatorial optimization.
+PyEPO further provides high-level interfaces to commercial linear programming and mixed integer programming solvers such as Gurobi and COPT, supports batched forward and backward evaluations, and standardizes benchmark tasks including shortest-path, knapsack, and traveling-salesperson problems.
+By systematizing a broad class of differentiable decision-focused learning methods within a modern automatic differentiation framework, PyEPO serves as a comprehensive experimental platform that demonstrates the value of differentiable programming for large-scale decision-making and combinatorial optimization.